juliani91/inheritance/README.md

 ===========

 Project02-SE-inheritance
-Software Engineering project02 from UTB, just import the project and run
+Software Engineering project02 from UTB.
+Just import the project and run